-2 pounds grass fed ground Beef
+2 pounds of grass-fed ground Beef

 1 tablespoon Onion Powder